TheSkyentist/GELATO/README.md

 * SciPy
 * Astropy

-and any dependecies therein.
+and any dependencies therein.
 This is the minimum set of packages that must be installed to run GELATO.

 However, to retrieve plots from GELATO, matplotlib must be installed, and a version of LaTeX must be available as well.